Tanndev/Maelstrom/Rules.md

 #### Step 1: Roll
 Roll a number of ten-sided dice equal to your dice pool.

-If you're using one of your character's specialties, you may roll an additional die for each die that shows a ten.
-This includes the additional dice as well.
-(Theoretically, you can roll an infinite number of successes if you keep rolling tens.)
-Keep in mind, however, that these additional dice also have the chance to add a failure.
-So, if you've already got enough successes to perform the action you want, you don't have to add more dice if you don't want to.
+If you're using one of your character's specialties, you may roll an additional die for each die that shows a 10.

 #### Step 2: Count Successes
 Count how many dice are showing a number equal to or greater than your difficulty number; these are your successes.